MicrosoftDocs/Devices-docs/surface/use-system-center-configuration-manager-to-manage-devices-with-semm.md

 To add the SEMM Configuration Manager scripts to Configuration Manager as an application, use the following process:

-1. Start the Create Application Wizard using Step 1 through Step 5 from the [Deploy Microsoft Surface UEFI Manager](#deploy-microsoft-surface-uefi-manager) section earlier in this article.
+1. Start the Create Application Wizard using Step 1 through Step 5 from the [Deploy Surface UEFI Manager](#deploy-surface-uefi-manager) section earlier in this article.

 2. Proceed through The Create Application Wizard as follows: